-Using ballyhoo baitfish is a favorite among anglers and sportsmen to catch the big ones!
-Surprisingly, when I was out there trying to find game myself, I also once was frustrated due to all the hassle I have to go through and all that time wasted rigging my ballyhoo.
+Using ballyhoo bait fish is a favorite among anglers and sportsmen to catch the big ones!
+Surprisingly, when I was out there trying to find a game myself, I also once was frustrated due to all the hassle I had to go through and all that time wasted rigging my ballyhoo.

-Turns out “something extra” meant to bring his favorite bacon sandwich.
-But you understand what he means, all the stuff that are essential for the trip have to be complete or else you are going to end up with zero catches and a sad heart.
+It turns out “something extra” meant to bring his favorite bacon sandwich.
+But you understand what he means, all the stuff that is essential for the trip has to be complete or else you are going to end up with zero catches and a sad heart.
 With rigging a ballyhoo, we will need the right stuff.

 A good checklist of things you’ll need for this preparation will consist of the following: